 General Theory of Entrepreneurship

-Entrepreneurship is a diversified construct, that can be analysed from different perspectives.
-One of the most cited contemporary definitions was proposed by Shane and Venkatraman, who define entrepreneurship as a “scholarly examination of how, by whom, and with what effects opportunities to create future goods and services are discovered, evaluated and exploited” (Shane & Venkatraman, 2000, p.
+Entrepreneurship is a diversified construct that can be analysed from different perspectives.
+One of the most-cited contemporary definitions was proposed by Shane and Venkatraman, who define entrepreneurship as a “scholarly examination of how, by whom, and with what effects opportunities to create future goods and services are discovered, evaluated and exploited” (Shane & Venkatraman, 2000, p.
 218).
 Stevenson, Roberts, and Grousbeck defined entrepreneurship as “a process by which individuals – either on their own or inside organisations – pursue opportunities without regard to the resources they currently control” (Stevenson et al., 1989, quoted in: Stevenson & Jarillo, 1990, p.
 23).
 Hisrich, Peters, and Sheperd identify entrepreneurship with “behaviours that are related to the creation of value through the exploitation of opportunities in novel and innovative ways” (Hisrich et al., 2005, quoted in: Leutner et al., 2014, p.
 58).
 McGrath and MacMillan perceive entrepreneurship as “the relentless pursuit of opportunities as well as resources” (McGrath & MacMillan, 2000, quoted in: Ma & Tan, 2006, p.
 714).

-In the above definitions entrepreneurship is connected with opportunities.
+In the above definitions, entrepreneurship is connected with opportunities.
 Casson defined opportunities as “those situations in which new goods, services, raw materials, and organising methods can be introduced and sold at greater than their cost of production” (Casson, 1982 quoted in: Shane & Venkatraman, 2000, p.
 220).
 Opportunity is also defined as a “future situation which is deemed desirable and feasible” (Stevenson & Jarillo, 1990, p.
 23).
 Shane and Venkatraman acknowledge that opportunities themselves are objective phenomena that are not known to all parties at all times, but the recognition of entrepreneurial opportunities is a subjective process (Shane & Venkatraman, 2000, p.
 220).
-Kirzner mentions, that entrepreneurial opportunities require the discovery of new means-ends relationships, whereas the other for-profit opportunities involve optimisation within existing means-ends frameworks (Kirzner 1997, quoted in: Shane & Venkatraman, 2000, p.
+Kirzner mentions that entrepreneurial opportunities require the discovery of new means-ends relationships, whereas the other for-profit opportunities involve optimisation within existing means-ends frameworks (Kirzner 1997, quoted in: Shane & Venkatraman, 2000, p.
 220).

 Gartner identifies entrepreneurship with creating organisation.
 For him, this is an activity that differentiates entrepreneurs from non-entrepreneurs: “entrepreneurs create organisations, while non-entrepreneurs do not” (Gartner, 1989, p.
 47).

 Entrepreneurship is also perceived as a process that “involves all the functions, activities, and actions associated with the perceiving of opportunities and the creation of organisations to pursue them” (Bygrave & Hofer, 1991, p.
 14).
-Hisrich, Peters, and Shepherd argue that the entrepreneurial process involves the identification and evaluation of the opportunity, development of the business plan, determination of the required resources and management of the resulting enterprise (Hisrich et al., 2005).
+Hisrich, Peters, and Shepherd argue that the entrepreneurial process involves the identification and evaluation of the opportunity, development of the business plan, determination of the required resources, and management of the resulting enterprise (Hisrich et al., 2005).

-Entrepreneurship is also perceived as a set of attitudes, such as: the desire to achieve, the passion to create, the yearning for freedom, the drive for independence, and the embodiment of entrepreneurial visions and dreams through tireless hard work, calculated risk-taking, continuous innovation, and undying perseverance (Ma & Tan, 2006, p.
+Entrepreneurship is also perceived as a set of attitudes, such as the desire to achieve, the passion to create, the yearning for freedom, the drive for independence, and the embodiment of entrepreneurial visions and dreams through tireless hard work, calculated risk-taking, continuous innovation, and undying perseverance (Ma & Tan, 2006, p.
 704).

 Organisational Entrepreneurship and Entrepreneurial Orientation